REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 Scenario 2 used a `Manager().dict()` and a shared lock, which turns every "check + insert" into IPC.
 Scenario 3 replaces that with **M writer processes**, each owning a shard of the set, and routes items by hash so the same key always lands on the same writer.

+If this sounds familiar, it’s because it’s effectively the **Actor Model** (think Erlang or Akka): workers hold private state and communicate purely via messages, removing the need for locks entirely.

 ### Workload idea

 - **M writer processes** each hold a local `set`.